supastishn/pale-llm/README.md

     *   If using a PDF, you'll need to adjust `setup_rag.py` to use `PyPDFLoader` instead of `TextLoader`.

 5.  **Build the RAG database:**
     Run the setup script.
-This will process the documents in `data/*.txt`, generate embeddings using Google Gemini, and save them into the `faiss_index` directory.
+This will process the documents in `data/*.txt`, generate embeddings using Google Gemini, and save them into the `chroma_db` directory.
     ```bash
     python setup_rag.py
     ```
+    If the `chroma_db` directory already exists, the script will print a message and exit to avoid overwriting.
+Remove the directory if you want to rebuild the database.
     This step might take a few minutes depending on the size of your documents and your system's performance.
 Remember to have your `GEMINI_API_KEY` set.

 ## Usage